seknox/trasa/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+>Before working on an issue,
+> - Check if someone else is already working on it.
+> - Comment before working on an issue.